iterative/dvc.org/content/docs/user-guide/troubleshooting.md

 the target path contains any intermediate directory symlinks, `dvc add` will fail.

+## Cannot import multiple files or directories at once {#import-wildcard}

+DVC only supports a single file or directory as valid  target for `dvc import`.
+If the target path contains a wildcard that matches multiple files or directories, `dvc import` will fail.

 ## No possible cache types {#cache-types}

 You may encounter this error if DVC cannot find a valid